Picking Winners in Daily Fantasy Sports Using Integer Programming: Problem Formulation

 \subsection{Dependent Events}

-When events are not independent, a simple, exact solution is generally not achievable.
-In fact, it can be non-trivial to even evaluate the objective function for dependent events.
-In this section we provide a tractable approximation to the objective function when the events are dependent and characterize the quality of the approximation as a function of properties of the underlying distribution.
+When the underlying events are dependent, solving the picking winners problem is especially difficult.
+In general, a greedy solution is not an optimal solution.
+Additionally, with an arbitrary dependency structure between the events it is often non-trivial to even evaluate the objective function $U(\mathcal S)$.
+Because of this, in this section we provide a tractable approximation to the objective function when the events are dependent and characterize the quality of the approximation as a function of properties of the underlying distribution.
 We will see that when the events are not too dependent upon each other, our approximation will have low error.

-We start with an approximation for the objective function.
-Recall that our objective function is defined as $ U(\mathcal S) = \mathbf P\paranth{\bigcup_{E\in \mathcal S}E}$.
-The difficulty of optimizing this objective function comes from the lack of independence in the events which require us to understand their entire joint distribution.
+We start with an approximation for the objective function $U(\mathcal S)$.
+The difficulty of optimizing this objective function comes from the lack of independence in the events{,} which requires us to understand their entire joint distribution.
 Many times this distribution will not be available to us, or if it is, evaluating the required probability will be difficult.
-To obtain something more tractable, we define the following objective function which only utilizes pairwise correlations:
+To obtain something more tractable, we define the following objective function{,} which only utilizes pairwise correlations:

-This objective function is obtained by expanding $U(\mathcal S)$ using the inclusion-exclusion principle and then only keeping terms which involve the intersection of two or fewer events.
-The benefit of $U_2(\mathcal S)$ is that it only requires us to know the probability of intersections of pairs of events, which is many times much easier to calculate than probabilities of higher order intersections.
+This objective function is obtained by expanding $U(\mathcal S)$ using the inclusion-exclusion principle and then only keeping terms {that} involve the intersection of two or fewer events.
+The benefit of $U_2(\mathcal S)$ is that it only requires us to know the probability of intersections of pairs of events, which is much easier to calculate than probabilities of higher order intersections.
 In order for this objective function to act as a good surrogate for $U(\mathcal S)$, we must show that the difference $U(\mathcal S)-U_2(\mathcal S)$ is small.
-If we impose certain conditions on the joint density of the events, we can bound the difference.
+If we impose certain conditions on the joint density of the events, we can bound this difference.
 To do this we define a few new terms.